Defining detector geometry

-In following sections we will go through generation of simple geometry.
+In the following sections we will go through generation of simple geometry.
 It will consist of:

 - water phantom box